aibor/virtrun/README.md

 See the [testing/guest](testing/guest) directory for a working example.

-Instead of using `sysinit.RunTests` you can use call the various parts individually, of course, and just mount the file systems you need or additional ones.
-See `sysinit.RunTests` for the steps it does.
+Instead of using `sysinit.RunTests` you can call the various parts individually, of course.
+Like just mounting the file systems you need or additional ones.
+See `sysinit.Run` for the steps it does.

 ## Internals